aswinisamantray/DIP-project/README.md

 5. Normalize the image brightness. <br>

 In this project three histogram equalization techinques are implemented namely BPDHE, CLAHE, Histogram Equalization.
 Applying the three techniques on a set of images and then calculating Average Absolute Mean Brightness Error shows that the error value for BPDHE is the lowest.

+## Work Distribution:
+Aswini Samantray -  Smooth the histogram with Gaussian filter and detection of local maximums from the smoothed histogram.

+Sujeet Kumar - Mapping of each partition into a new dynamic range and equalization of partition independently.

+Arnab Das - Normalize the brightness and calculation of AAMBE.